top of page

 Halifax Public Gardens

-There are also lots of great food options close to the gardens, in and around the Spring Garden Road area, if you want to tie in a visit with lunch or dinner.
-I highly recommend a lovely Italian café called Pane e Circo that served excellent coffee and made some of the most beautiful desserts that I have ever seen!
+Pro Tip: grab yourself a coffee from a nearby Italian cafe called Pane e Circo that served excellent coffee and made some of the most beautiful desserts that I have ever seen!

 Take a Harbour Hopper Tour